-Nevada Man Indicted in Multi-Million Dollar Fraudulent Check Scheme
+Nevada Man Indicted In Multi-Million Dollar Fraudulent Check Scheme

-A federal grand jury in Las Vegas returned an indictment Wednesday charging a Nevada man with using fraudulent checks to steal money from victims’ bank accounts.
+LAS VEGAS – A federal grand jury in Las Vegas returned an indictment Wednesday charging a Nevada man with using fraudulent checks to steal money from victims’ bank accounts.
 Michael Zeto, 76, of Las Vegas, is charged in a 20-count indictment with wire fraud, bank fraud and aggravated identity theft.
-He made his initial court appearance before U.S. Magistrate Judge Cam Ferenbach of the U.S. District Court for the District of Nevada.
+He made his initial court appearance yesterday before U.S. Magistrate Judge Cam Ferenbach of the U.S. District Court for the District of Nevada.

 According to court documents, Zeto partnered with foreign telemarketers who provided Zeto with the names, bank account numbers and other personal information for American consumers who supposedly had purchased products.
 These consumers often had not, in fact, agreed to purchase the products and had not authorized anyone to debit their bank accounts.